Characters from the Persian Empire in 300 and 300: Rise of an Empire.

 - Bald of Evil: Lacks both hair and eyebrows.

 - The Berserker: He's brought chained to the battlefield and released in order to wreak havoc.
-However, unlike many examples of the trope and what his chains could make believe, the Uber Immortal seems actually in control and uninterested in attacking his own mates (although the first thing he does after regaining his freedom is chokeslamming a random fellow Immortal aside in contempt).
+However, unlike many examples of the trope and what his chains could make believe, the Uber Immortal seems actually in control and uninterested in killing his own mates (although the first thing he does after regaining his freedom is chokeslamming a random fellow Immortal in contempt).

 - Blood Knight: Can be seen eagerly putting his hands forward to get his chains cut, undoubtedly wishing to start chopping heads.

 - Body Horror: He's covered in scars and his teeth have been turned into fangs.